 - Section 1.
-PURPOSE: The Board will be governed and administered by the Regional Trauma Network for the purpose of approving or denying any or all components of the Regional Trauma Plan with input for the RTAC subject to the ratification of the three (3) Medical Control Authorities. - Section 2 MEMBERSHIP: The RTN Board shall be composed of at least one (1) representative from each Medical Control Authority (hereafter referred to as the "MCA") in Region 2N. - A. Each MCA shall, (acting through its own governing body) appoint one (1) member(s) to the RTN Board.
+PURPOSE: The purpose of the RTN Board is to administer and govern the Network with input from the RTAC. - Section 2.
+MEMBERSHIP: The RTN Board shall be composed of at least one (1) representative from each Medical Control Authority (hereafter referred to as the "MCA") in Region 8. - A. Each MCA shall, (acting through its own governing body) appoint one (1) member to the RTN Board.
 All MCAs are required to participate in the Regional Trauma Network.
-R 325.132 Rule 8 (3). - B. The MCA representative must be appointed as either a) the MCA medical director, b) the MCA assistant medical director, c) a trauma medical director from one of the MCA member hospitals, d) a hospital administrator from one of the MCA member hospitals, or e) executive director of MCA as appointed by the MCA. - C. Members must be able to make an informed decision/vote on matters presented to the RTN Board. - D. All members are required to attend a minimum of 50% of the RTN Board meetings. - E. There will be no "proxies" for the RTN Board meetings and/or RTN Board votes. - F. In the event of a member vacancy, the member's MCA will appoint a successor who meets the conditions in Article IV, Section 2. - Section 3.
+R 325.132 Rule 8 (3). - B. The appointed MCA representative has the authority to speak on behalf of and make decisions for the MCA.
+The position may be, but is not limited to, the following: a) the MCA medical director, b) the MCA assistant medical director, c) a trauma medical director from one of the MCA member hospitals, d) a hospital administrator from one of the MCA member hospitals, or e) executive director of MCA as employed by the MCA. - C. Members must be able to make an informed decision/vote on matters presented to the RTN Board. - D. All members are required to attend a minimum of 50% of the RTN Board meetings. - E. There will be no "proxies" for the RTN Board meetings and/or RTN Board votes. - F. In the event of a member vacancy, the member's MCA will appoint a successor who meets the conditions in "2" above.

+Section 3.
 OFFICERS: The Chairperson, Vice-Chairperson, and Secretary are the officers of the RTN Board.